More Information

 Encouraging the uptake of active travel will also reduce emissions associated with travel.
 There are a number of amenities and services included in the proposals that can be accessed by walking, wheeling and cycling.

 In addition, a range of active travel routes are situated within green corridors, which serve to link areas of open spaces and provide habitats.
-The development will include a wide range of biodiversity features to provide habitats, as well as providing an area for community food growing.
-Green spaces are designed around a strong network of existing hedgerows, with mature and veteran hedgerows and trees.
+Curborough Brooks will include a wide range of biodiversity features to provide habitats, as well as providing an area for community food growing.
+Green spaces are designed around a network of existing hedgerows, with mature and veteran hedgerows and trees.

 Highways and Transport

-We are proposing a new green Active Travel Spine running north to south through the development, which will provide a dedicated, attractive walking, wheeling and cycling links to key destinations within the site, including the local centre, schools and key open spaces.
+The new green active travel spine has been realigned and will provide a dedicated, attractive walking, wheeling and cycling links to key destinations within the site, including the local centre, schools and key open spaces.

 We understand that highways and transport is a key concern from the local community.
 We have been engaging key stakeholders to identify improvements that can be made to the local highway network to improve flow, safety and pressure points.